AndyPicton/School_District_Analysis./README.md

 The district summary was not drastically affected by the changes made.
 The top image shows the data that includes 9th grade Thomas High School scores and the bottom shows the updated data summary.

-How is the school summary affected?
 ### School Summary
 ![image](https://user-images.githubusercontent.com/99369565/159173643-c80dc9be-87eb-4227-a765-8fc28d4e12e8.png)
 ![image](https://user-images.githubusercontent.com/99369565/159173753-9928bb7c-e384-4762-bf64-c0679660baad.png)

 Replacing the Thomas High School 9th grade class did affect the schools rankings by quite a lot.
 The original data (top picture) shows Thomas High School having all % passing in the 90s for reading and math but the manipulated data (bottom picture) shows all % passing in the 60s.

-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 ### Math Scores
 ![image](https://user-images.githubusercontent.com/99369565/159174078-fe3a87d8-da5a-4eb2-acf6-20ba4d87d725.png)
 ![image](https://user-images.githubusercontent.com/99369565/159174108-004ba75a-9eaa-48c5-8293-48581bd05e58.png)